These three important elements of your job search are similar, yet different.

-Create your list of skills and determine which are most valuable to your future employers.
-If you are having trouble identifying these skills, you could look at the skills and expertise listed on LinkedIn and review job postings for jobs you want.
+Create your list of skills, and determine which are most valuable to your future employers.
+If you are having trouble identifying these skills, you could look at the skills and expertise listed on LinkedIn, and review job postings for jobs you want.

-For example, in accounting, technical skills may include: month-end and year-end reports, bank reconciliation, general ledger, fixed assets, trial balance.
+For example, in accounting, technical skills may include: month-end and year-end reports, bank reconciliation, general ledger, fixed assets, and trial balance.